Falling in Food Pits

 On my weight loss journey, I made many mistakes.
 Here is one: Falling into food pits!

-The Pitfall: I was once in a movie theater many years ago, watching the latest blockbuster.
+The Pitfall: I was once in a movie theater over 20 years ago, watching the latest blockbuster.
 I had an extra-large tub of buttered popcorn in my lap.

 The movie was good.